Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

-# Compiling NumPy into C++ or CUDA via `torch.compile`
+# Compiling NumPy code into C++ or CUDA via `torch.compile`

 Tracing through NumPy code via `torch.compile` is now possible in PyTorch 2.1.
 This feature leverages PyTorch's compiler to generate efficient fused vectorized code without having to modify your original code.
 Even more, it also allows for executing NumPy functions on CUDA just by running them through `torch.compile` under `torch.device("cuda")`!

-In this post, we go over how to use this feature and give a few tips and tricks to make the most of it.
+In this post, we go over how to use this feature and give a few tips and tricks to make the most out of it.

-## Compiling NumPy into Parallel C++
+## Compiling NumPy code into Parallel C++

 We will take as our running example the iteration step in a K-Means algorithm presented in this [NumPy book](https://realpython.com/numpy-array-programming/#clustering-algorithms)